jhpyle/docassemble/_docs/background.md

 {% endhighlight %}

 The response value is the sum of 553 and whatever number was provided in the `additional` parameter.
-This value is not saved to any variable.
-(Even if the background action tried to make a change to variables in the interview's dictionary, those changes would be forgotten once the action completes.)
+Note that this value is not saved to any variable.
+(Even if a background action _tried_ to make a change to variables in the interview's dictionary, those changes would be forgotten once the action completes.)

-The interview can retrieve the response value by calling the `.get()` method on the `the_task` variable.
+The interview can retrieve the value passed to `background_response()` by calling the `.get()` method on the `the_task` variable.
 For example,

 {% highlight yaml %}
 question: |